ayushkum1310/Telegram_Bot-Gemini_LLM-/README.md

+# Due to update in module not working anymore but you can follow the flow structure

 HI this is a telegram bot which uses the Large Language Model to answer your question

 In order to run the code you have to update your api key in .env folder